Greece trains

 Thematical Trains

-For cultural reasons, few rail lines have been preserved by OSE and work till today for tourist reasons.
-These thematic trains in Greece are:
+For cultural reasons, few rail lines have been preserved by OSE and work up to this day.
+The thematic trains in Greece are:

-- Train from Diakofto to Kalavryta: this route with the cog train is today a tourist attraction that starts from Diakofto in northern Peloponnese, crosses Vouraikos Gorge, passes by Zachlorou village and then arrives in Kalavryta.
-The route lasts for 1 hour and it takes place all year round, on weekends and national holidays.
+Diakofto to Kalavryta: This route is via a cog train and constitutes a major tourist attraction of the Peloponnese.
+The train starts from Diakofto in northern Peloponnese, crosses Vouraikos Gorge, passes by Zachlorou village, and then arrives in Kalavryta.
+The journey lasts 1 hour and is available all year round.

-- Steam Train of Pelion: the steam train of Pelion departs from Ano Lehonia, makes a stop in Ano Gatzea and arrives in Milies in Pelion, crossing a place of wild natural beauty.
-The route lasts for 90 minutes and takes place in summer on the weekends.
+Steam Train of Pelion: The steam train of Pelion departs from Ano Lehonia, makes a stop in Ano Gatzea, and arrives in Milies in Pelion, crossing a place of wild natural beauty.
+The route lasts 90 minutes and takes place in summer on the weekends.

 MORE INFO ABOUT TRAVELLING IN GREECE